NodeBE4/opinion/_posts/2022-04-04-EnclavedMicrostate.md

 Accent, I believe.

+----- __302.5__ -----2022-04-11 02:39:41+08:00:

+Speaking for myself as a HK-native, from what clips I've heard she seems to have had a Guangzhou accent in Cantonese, though to be fair that's not necessarily a big indicator either way.

 ### 303: [So yeah, I guess Funimation is just being fed alive to Crunchyroll](https://old.reddit.com/r/TwoBestFriendsPlay/comments/tx043d/so_yeah_i_guess_funimation_is_just_being_fed/), submitted on 2022-04-06 01:22:53+08:00.

 ----- __303.1__ -----2022-04-06 14:24:51+08:00: